-This policy also applies to all delivery systems and levels of academic instruction at the university to include graduate, undergraduate and degree completion programs.
+This policy also applies to all delivery systems and levels of academic instruction at the university to include graduate, undergraduate and Adult Degree Completion programs.
 Compliance of this policy is mandatory.

 Contact hour: An amount of scheduled time spent in the classroom or under direct faculty instruction equal to 50 minutes.